-There are various types of foundation used to build structures based on the bearing capacity of the soil, type of building and other parameters.
+There are various types of foundations used to build structures based on the bearing capacity of the soil, type of building, and other parameters.

 The continuous footing is a type of shallow foundation which supports more than two columns.
 The continuous footing used where the soil has good bearing capacity to resist the load occurrence on the structure.

 The load occurring on the column will be transferred directly to the footing or to the longitudinal beam which runs over the footing slab.